Fell for their charm hook, line, and sinker 🧿

 Long after it was heard no more.

-From a casual conversation around drudgery of daily routine popped up an idea of celebrating our anniversary with nothing less than the famed Heart Reef.
+From a casual conversation around drudgery of daily routine popped up an idea of celebrating our anniversary with nothing less than the fabled Heart Reef.

 'Are you serious?'